boeschenstein/oidc/workshop.md

 Test api, there are 2 ways:

 > Note!
+Make sure you use 7138 for https: open \Properties\launchSettings.json, otherwise

+- in the https section
+- remove htttp URL
-If you get a different port than 7138 for https, open \Properties\launchSettings.json and change from http to https, and port to 7138
+- change https url to port to 7138
+- optional: change launchBrowser to true (to launch a browser on start)
+- optional: remove http section

 If you want, you can remove all the obsolete profiles in this file and set https+port like this: